lzap/Piano162Logic/README.md

 I am looking for any kind of feedback or contributions, just create [a discussion](https://github.com/lzap/Piano162Logic/discussions) topic.
 When reporting problems, include your MacOS version, make a screenshot or copy and paste the error from the terminal.

+## License

+The patches for Logic Pro are public domain, feel free to do anything you want.
+If you do some decent improvements, send patches back over to me.
+Make sure to describe what you did so I can test it.

+Sample contant is copyrighted by Simon Dalzell (Ivy Audio).
+Head over to the site for more information.

 ## Tips and credits

 * Simon Dalzell - Piano in 162 sample content: [tips or donations](https://sites.fastspring.com/ivyaudio/instant/piano-in-162)